KashouMMT/KashouMMT/README.md

 - 🌱 I’m currently learning: React (typescript) and SpringBoot REST API.
 - 👯 I’m looking to collaborate on: Anything that is Web application or software development for both window or Linux.
 Willing to learn new languages and frameworks.
 - 💬 Ask me about: Anything.
 I'm willing to learn anything new.
-- 📫 How to reach me: My Gmail: (mmyaatthum925@gmail.com)
+- 📫 How to reach me: My Gmail: (mmyaatthum925@gmail.com), My Phone number: +66634356148, +95974212903
-- ⚡ Fun fact: ChatGPT is my best friend.
+- ⚡ Fun fact: Some loves vibe coding but AI is simply just a tool.
+It can't replace you.

 ## 🛠️ Technologies & Tools